oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  This section describes how to create a Monitor manually from a Deployed Model.

- > **_Note:_** There are several fields which will be required during the Monitor creation process that are available from previous sections.
+ > **Note** There are several fields which will be required during the Monitor creation process that are available from previous sections.
 They need to be available prior to starting the Monitor creation process.

 ### Required Fields